 The option period is a negotiated amount of time for a negotiated sum of money (the money is called the option fee or option money, they both refer to the same thing) during which the buyer can back out of the contract.

-The option fee is a non-refundable amount that goes straight to the seller within 3 days of the seller accepting your offer.
-Some sellers want this via check, but sometimes they’re okay with Venmo, which is really convenient.
+The option fee is a non-refundable amount that goes straight to the escrow agent with the title company within 3 days of the seller accepting your offer.

-A typical option period is 7 days for $200-$300.
-For example, you’ll Venmo the seller a non-refundable sum of $250, which buys you 7 days to back out for any reason.
-If you back out during those 7 days, all you’d lose is that $250 and the home would return to the market.
-If you want to go through with the transaction, that $250 will go towards the price of your home at closing.
+A typical option period is 5 days for $500-$1,000.
+For example, you’ll wire title a non-refundable sum of $1,000, which buys you 7 days to back out for any reason.
+If you back out during those 7 days, all you’d lose is that $1,000 and the home would return to the market.
+If you want to go through with the transaction, that $1,000 will go towards the price of your home at closing.

 Edit on April 5, 2021: In this climate, we are seeing option periods for 5 days for at least $1,000.
 Aggressive offers are even doing 1 day for $5,000, but this is extreme in my opinion.
 But it's a way to show your commitment, especially since your option money goes towards closing at the end of the day.